 CTNS102 (120 hours)

 Upon completion of this networking course, Hunter Business School students will be able to identify and describe the physical characteristics and official standards of coaxial cables, twisted-pair cables, fiber optic cables, and their related connectors.
 They will also be able to describe the benefits and limitations of various networking media and select and use the appropriate tools to troubleshoot and repair common cable problems.
-Prerequisite: None
+Course Prerequisite: None

 Fundamentals of Computer Technology